 Surgery takes about an hour and most people stay in hospital for 3 nights.
 At first, the knee will be swollen, stiff and painful.
 Although we will provide a variety of strong painkillers, the first few days can be tough!
 Crutches are needed for 2-3 weeks.
 To regain good function it is important to continue to work hard with a physiotherapist during the first 6 weeks.
 By this stage most people are walking well and not using pain-killers.
 Full recovery usually takes a few months.
 Many patients are able to get back to an active lifestyle and can enjoy sports such as mountain-biking, hiking and swimming.

-Total knee replacement surgery is a safe and reliable way of treating painful arthritis.
+Total knee replacement surgery is a safe and reliable way of treating painful knee arthritis.
 However, some patients are not fully satisfied with the function of their artificial knees.
 This tends to be seen more commonly in younger and more active people.
-Exciting technologies with the aim of tackling this issue are now becoming available.
-Robots or custom made 3-D printed guides can help the surgeon to position the replacement more accurately to better recreate the knee anatomy.
-Furthermore, recently developed 3-D printing technologies can allow knee replacements to be built specifically to match the patients exact shape, size, and disease pattern.
+To tackle this, technologies to make surgery more accurate including robotics and custom made 3-D printed guides have been developed.
+Recent enhancements to 3-D printing technologies can now also allow knee replacements to be built specifically to match the patients exact shape, size, and disease pattern.
 Whilst such newer technologies hold great potential, these approaches are not suitable for all cases and have not been conclusively proven to be superior to established methods.

 During replacement surgery, the painful and worn-out part of the knee is carefully removed together with a sliver of underlying bone.
 In partial knee replacement surgery, most of the knee remains untouched and only the damaged area is resurfaced.
 In total knee replacement surgery all of the joint surfaces are replaced.These forms of surgery are appropriate to consider if there is severe pain secondary to arthritis.
 Knee range of motion is usually improved and if present, deformity can be corrected.